-Non-cash charges related to stock-based compensation programs, which vary from period to period depending on the timing of (a)

-awards and performance vesting conditions.
+Non-cash charges related to stock-based compensation programs, which vary from period to period depending on the timing of awards and performance vesting conditions.
 For fiscal year 2019, reflects write-off of deferred financing fees related to the extinguishment of debt.

-Reflects write-off of property, equipment and lease related assets on closed or underperforming stores for fiscal years 2019 and (c) 2020; non-cash charges related to impairment of long-lived assets, primarily goodwill in our Military and Fred Meyer brands for fiscal year 2018.
+Reflects write-off of property, equipment and lease related assets on closed or underperforming stores for fiscal years 2019 and 2020; non-cash charges related to impairment of (a)